 - December: Ideal

-Even during the high season, Koh Lanta is not nearly as busy as the neighboring islands of Phuket or Koh Phi Phi.
+Even during the high season, Koh Lanta is not nearly as busy as the neighboring islands of Phuket or Koh Phi Phi which pretty well never shut down.

 Rather than calling it the "rainy season" or "monsoon season," island residents simply refer to the rainy time of year as the "green season."
-The green season officially begins on May 1, although Mother Nature does as she wants.
+The green season officially begins on May 1, although the monsoon is often a bit earlier or later to arrive.

-The seasons are constantly in flux and depend on the arrival of southwest monsoon winds that affect weather in all parts of Southeast Asia.
-Even if you visit Koh Lanta during the green season, you'll still enjoy consecutive days -- perhaps longer -- of sunshine with little to no rain.
+The seasons are constantly in flux and depend on the arrival of the Southwest Monsoon winds that affect weather in all parts of Southeast Asia.
+Even if you visit Koh Lanta during the green season, you'll still enjoy consecutive days, perhaps longer, of sunshine with little to no rain.

 What to Expect During the Off Season

-The regular boat service to Koh Lanta stops running around the end of April, however, you can still easily get to the island.
+The regular boat and speedboat service to Koh Lanta stop running around the end of April, however, you can still easily get to the island via minibus and ferry.

-While there will always be at least a few businesses still open, you will have a much more limited range of choices for eating and sleeping on Koh Lanta during the low season.
+Although there will always be at least a few businesses still open, you will have a much more limited range of choices for eating and sleeping on Koh Lanta during the low season.
+Your resort may be the only option, and the menu may be limited.
 Beachside bars and restaurants mostly close up for the year.
-Even the bamboo beach furniture is stacked and destroyed by strong winds; new beach platforms and huts are constructed every season!
+Even the bamboo beach furniture and thatched-roof huts get destroyed by strong winds and waves.
+New beach platforms and huts are constructed pretty well every season!

-Although you will have beaches more or less to yourself, rubbish -- both natural and man-made trash -- accumulates on some beaches more than usual.
+Although you will have beaches more or less to yourself, rubbish (both natural and man-made trash) accumulates on beaches more than usual.
 There is simply less incentive for businesses to keep the beaches clean for tourists.

-Depending on the timing, you could find yourself the only person staying in a bungalow or resort in places such as Long Beach.
-If life gets too lonely, rowdy Koh Phi Phi is a short boat ride away for enjoying some nightlife and meeting lots of backpackers
+Depending on the timing, you could find yourself the only person staying in a bungalow or resort in beautiful places such as Long Beach.
+If life gets too lonely, rowdy Koh Phi Phi is a short boat hop away for enjoying some nightlife and meeting lots of backpackers.